 Affordable housing, TODs, and travel: This work speaks to whether living in TODs meets the needs of affordable housing residents in terms of evaluating travel affordability, access to regional employment, and access to other opportunities compared to other affordable housing developments.
 The research will offer an evaluation of a regional transit agency's progress toward meeting TOD goals of more multimodal travel and equitable access of opportunity.

 Barajas, Jesus M. Forthcoming.
 “Not All Crashes Are Created Equal: Associations between the Built Environment and Disparities in Bicycle Collisions.”
 Journal of Transport and Land Use.
 Link to accepted version.

 Barajas, Jesus M., Asha Weinstein Agrawal, and Daniel G. Chatman.
 2018.
 "Immigration, Income, and Public Transit Perceptions: Findings from an Intercept Survey."
-Journal of Public Transportation.
-Link to accepted version.
+Journal of Public Transportation 21 (2): 1-18.
+Published version (open access).